Postcards from the Edge (film)

-Postcards from the Edge is a 1990 American comedy-drama film directed by Mike Nichols.
-The screenplay by Carrie Fisher is based on her 1987 semi-autobiographical novel of the same title.
+Postcards from the Edge is a 1990 American comedy drama film directed by Mike Nichols.
+The screenplay by Carrie Fisher is based on her 1987 semi-autobiographical novel.
 The film stars Meryl Streep, Shirley MacLaine, and Dennis Quaid.

 Plot

-Actress Suzanne Vale is a recovering drug addict trying to rebuild her acting career and life after overcoming a cocaine-Percodan addiction.
-After overdosing on a date, her mother admitted her to a rehab center from the emergency room.
-When Suzanne is ready to return to work, her agent informs her that the studio's insurance policy will cover her only if she lives with a "responsible" individual, such as her mother, Doris Mann.
-However, Suzanne is hesitant to return to her manipulative, self-absorbed mother, with whom she has struggled to escape since growing up in her shadow.
+After a drug overdose, actress Suzanne Vale is admitted to a rehab center at the behest of her mother, veteran actress Doris Mann.
+Suzanne must rebuild her acting career and life after overcoming a cocaine and Percodan addiction.
+When Suzanne is ready to return to work, her agent informs her that the studio's insurance policy will cover her only if she lives with a "responsible" individual—such as her mother Doris.
+However, Suzanne is hesitant to return to her manipulative, self-absorbed mother, from whom she has struggled to escape since growing up in her shadow.

 Producer Jack Faulkner, who drove Suzanne to the hospital during her last overdose, runs into her on set and confesses his love for her.
 They go on a date, but Suzanne's euphoria is short-lived when she discovers that Jack is also sleeping with another actress.
-Meanwhile, Suzanne's sleazy business manager, Marty Wiener, has taken all her money.
-In the midst of these struggles, Suzanne learns that the paternalistic director Lowell Kolchek has more work for her as long as she stays sober.
+Meanwhile, Suzanne's sleazy business manager, Marty Wiener, has absconded with all her money.
+Amid these struggles, Suzanne learns that the paternalistic director Lowell Kolchek has more work for her as long as she stays sober.

 However, Suzanne's troubles escalate when she discovers that her mother has crashed her car while drunk.
-Suzanne rushes to her bedside and they have a heart-to-heart conversation while Suzanne fixes her makeup and conceals her bloodied wig with a scarf.
+Suzanne rushes to her bedside and they have a heart-to-heart conversation while Suzanne fixes her makeup and conceals her nearly bald head with a scarf.
 Doris musters her courage and faces the waiting media.
-Meanwhile, Suzanne runs into Dr. Frankenthal, who had helped her after her last overdose, and he invites her to see a movie.
-Suzanne declines, saying she's not ready to date yet, but Dr. Frankenthal tells her he's willing to wait.
+Meanwhile, Suzanne runs into Dr. Frankenthal, who had helped her after her last overdose, and he invites her to see a film.
+Suzanne declines, saying she is not ready to date yet, but Dr. Frankenthal tells her he is willing to wait.

-The film concludes with Suzanne performing a country western song in Lowell Kolchek's new film.
+Suzanne performs a country song during shooting of Lowell Kolchek's latest film.